-- I have read and understood the 2022-'23 Team Handbook, especially Student Attendance, Team Eligibility, and Rules and Expectations sections. - I understand that team coaches reserve the right to remove me from the team at their discretion for any behavior running contrary to FIRST, district, school, and/or team requirements and expectations.
+- I have read and understood the 2023-'24 Team Handbook, especially Student Attendance, Team Eligibility, and Rules and Expectations sections. - I understand that team coaches reserve the right to remove me from the team at their discretion for any behavior running contrary to FIRST, district, school, and/or team requirements and expectations.
 I/my family may forfeit dues or fees paid to that point. - I commit to attending a high percentage of meetings per the attendance policy.
-I understand the consequences for not meeting this requirement. - I understand it is my responsibility to check Slack daily and year-round for team communication. - I have read and understand the Media Policies. - I will behave in a responsible, mature, and graciously professional manner while on or representing the team, whether in person or online. - I understand that I can bring problems to the attention of team leadership to help work it out.
+I understand the consequences for not meeting this requirement. - I understand it is my responsibility to check Slack daily and year-round for team communication. - I have read and understand the Media Policies. - I will behave in a responsible, mature, and graciously professional manner in person or online. - I understand that I can bring problems to the attention of team leadership to help work it out.